Branson 0-2 for the season after loss at Ozark

 Ozark went on to score once more in the fourth quarter, putting them up 26-10.
 Branson answered with one of their own from Berumen to put them just 10 points behind Ozark once again.

+He noted the team had some opportunities to make it a game and give themselves a chance to win.

+“We kind of shot ourselves in the foot,” Hayes said.
+“I’m not taking anything away from Ozark, they’re a good football team.
+I think we had nine penalties, maybe 10, for close to a hundred yards.
+We had four turnovers.
+If just half of those go our way, it might be a different story.”

-Each team managed to hold their opponent for the remaining six minutes, leaving the final score at 26-16 Ozark.
+The teams were scoreless the final six minutes, leaving the final score at 26-16 Ozark.

 The Pirates are back home Friday, where they will play Carl Junction who is 1-1 for the season.